What is Kafka?

 - Senior Data Engineer – $ 127, 836

-At present Kafka has become the de-facto standard when it comes to real-time data analytics with the highest precision in microseconds.
+At present, Kafka has become the de-facto standard for real-time data analytics with the highest precision in microseconds.
 We have presented our insights in terms of data and details in support of Kafka technologies.
-There are several big companies that are harnessing data on a daily basis, in doing this they need professionals to harness these huge data sets.
-With Kafka, one can be assured to lead their career in a BigData analytics
+Several big companies are harnessing data daily; in doing this, they need professionals to harness these huge data sets.
+With Kafka, one can be assured to lead their career in BigData analytics.